 Password Spraying attacks are hardly new.
-Fraudsters have long used these types of brute force attacks to confirm usernames and password in order to steal organizations'.
+Fraudsters have long used these types of brute force attacks to confirm usernames and password (or other single-factor authentication methods) in order to steal organizations'.
 All they need is the following:

 - An automated program such as THC-Hydra that can enumerate and/or generate usernames and commonly used passwords.
 With the multitude of corporate data breaches over the past few years, lists of both are readily available.